Image

 Since most animal populations stay generally stable over time, more baby dinosaurs died before reaching adult size than in typical populations of modern birds or mammals (imagine herd of antelope where every female produced a litter of 12 every year!).

-A Note of Caution: in at least one living bird (the North Island brown kiwi Apteryx mantelli) The number of LAGs found in individuals of known age underestimated the actual age at time of death.
+A Note of Caution: in at least one living bird (the North Island brown kiwi Apteryx mantelli) the number of LAGs found in individuals of known age underestimated the actual age at time of death.
 It is noteworthy, though, that kiwis are rather peculiar birds, having undergone some substantial size and metabolic rate decreases in their ancestry from the ancestral modern bird condition, and this might be reflected in this unpredicted situation.
 Additionally, studies of some small living amphibians, lizards, tuataras, and mammals found that the LAG count and the age didn't always match.
 So counts of LAGs can be used as a minimum age of the animal, but it might not be the actual age.

 Life-History Strategies